prolsen/solana-dfir/README.md

 #Examples

 earliest is a default true, so it will always return earliest. token is default false, so you need to pass --token if you want the mint and owner returned.
+This will also be the same values returned if you pass an account that isn't a token account but use --token.

 Passing a token account.